RCL-NUS/NeuroMHE/README.md

 ### SecVII-A
 1. Download **processed_data.zip** and **predictions.tat.xz** from https://download.ifi.uzh.ch/rpg/NeuroBEM/.
 The former file is utilized for training NeuroMHE, whereas the latter serves the purpose of evaluation and comparison with NeuroBEM.
 2. Relocate the **bem+nn** folder from the decomprassed **predictions.tat.xz** archive to the downloaded **SecVII-A (source code)** folder, and place the decompressed **processed_data.zip** within the **SecVII-A (source code)** folder as well.
-3. Run the python file **main_code_supervisedlearning.py**.
+3. Run the **main_code_supervisedlearning.py** python file.
 4. In the prompted terminal interface, you will be asked to select whether to train or evaluate NeuroMHE.
 * Training: type 'train' without the quotation mark in the terminal.
 * Evaluation: type 'evaluation' without the quotation mark in the terminal.
-Subsequently, you will be prompted to select a trajectory for evaluation (there are a total of 13 agile trajectories within the complete NeuroBEM test dataset).
+Subsequently, you will be prompted to select a trajectory for evaluation.
+There are a total of 13 agile trajectories within the complete NeuroBEM test dataset, as shown below.

 ![NeuroBEM test dataset](https://user-images.githubusercontent.com/70559054/227719146-8e29a75b-7619-46a9-92e1-00718121ec9f.png)

+### SecVII-B
+1. Run the **main_code.py** python file in the downloaded **SecVII-B (source code)** folder.